California counties at trial argue J&J, other drugmakers fueled opioid epidemic

 More than 3,300 similar lawsuits are pending nationally over the opioid crisis.
 The only other case to go to trial in the opioid litigation resulted in the state of Oklahoma in 2019 winning a $465 million judgment against J&J, which is appealing.

-The nation’s three largest drug distributors - McKesson Corp, AmerisourceBergen Corp and Cardinal Health Inc - and J&J have proposed paying a combined $26 billion to resolve the cases against them.
+The nation's three largest drug distributors - McKesson Corp (MCK.N), AmerisourceBergen Corp (ABC.N) and Cardinal Health Inc (CAH.N) - and J&J have proposed paying a combined $26 billion to resolve the cases against them.
 The proposed deal has not been finalized.

-Reporting by Nate Raymond in Boston; Editing by Daniel Wallis and Bill Berkrot

 Our Standards: The Thomson Reuters Trust Principles.